How to Package OOH for Modern Media Planners

 The starting point for modern media planning is a target audience and a defined outcome.
 From there, planners look for ways to reach that audience at scale across channels that deliver consistent impressions and measurable results.

-DOOH packaging as a translation layer
+Out-of-Home packaging as a translation layer

 Before inventory can be sold effectively, operators need a clear view of what they have.
 This includes total supply, impression volume and delivery patterns across environments.
-Once inventory is organized and measurable internally, it can be grouped and sold in ways that align more closely with how digital media is planned and purchased.

 As networks expand beyond static placements to include digital screens and transit DOOH inventory, that visibility becomes more complex.
 Transit environments offer scale and frequency, but introduce variability that is harder to model.
 This requires consistent impression modeling, availability tracking, and standardized definitions across formats.